cakephp/bakery.cakephp.org/2021/10/16/isunique_rule_changes.rst

     $rules->add($rules->isUnique(['field_1', 'field_2'], ['allowMultipleNulls' => true]), ['errorField' => 'field_1']);

 There are always edge cases for rules like this.
 Some users might have nullable columns but maintain unique null values.
-Some users might have a solution for SQL Server to consider ``NULL`` unqiue.
+Some users might have a solution for SQL Server to consider ``NULL`` unique.
 Our goal is to provide reasonable and reliable defaults.

 ..note::